thinhlh/thinh-flutter-template/README.md

 ## Installation

-1. Clone the project
+1. Clone the project (consider using template).
-2. Change all the package name appeared in the project
+2. Change all the package name appeared in the project.
+3. Update app's resources.

 ## Folder Structure